ghl-agency/white-lable/reporting-analytics/index.md

 ---

+Agencies ready to consolidate client performance reporting inside their white label platform can access the full analytics system [here](https://www.gohighlevel.com/?fp_ref=smetrix28).

+---

 ## Pipeline and Revenue Reporting

-Pipeline data from [CRM and Pipeline Management](crm-pipelines) feeds directly into the reporting environment.
+Pipeline data from [CRM and Pipeline Management](/white-lable/crm-pipelines/) feeds directly into the reporting environment.
 Revenue forecasting and deal velocity metrics are available at the sub-account level.

 - Track total pipeline value by stage
 - Monitor deal velocity and average time to close